awfulwoman/infra/terraform/network/README.md

-# Home Automation Domains
+# Home Network

-This will provide a domain for Home Automation and create all necessary subdomains.
+This will provide a domain for my home network and create all necessary subdomains.

 ## Usage